-- (1) Jeff Sagansky served as our president and CEO from August 6, 2015 until the consummation of the Business Combination, and James A. Graf served as our vice president, chief financial officer and treasurer from July 1, 2015 until the consummation of the Business Combination.
-These former NEOs are omitted from the table because they did not receive any compensation from us in 2016 or 2017. - Reported amounts include payments made by WSII prior to the consummation of the Business Combination.
+- (1) Reported amounts include payments made by WSII prior to the consummation of the Business Combination.
 In 2016, Mr. Bacon was not an employee of our company or WSII.
 Messrs.
-Soultz, Boswell and Bacon each became an NEO upon consummation of the Business Combination. - (2) Amounts in this column represent the dollar value of base salary paid to our NEOs.
-On November 29, 2017, the base salary of Messrs.
-Soultz and Boswell increased upon the completion of the Business Combination and the effectiveness of their new employment agreements (described below). - (3) Amounts in this column represent discretionary bonuses, retention bonuses and signing bonuses.
+Soultz, Boswell and Bacon each became an NEO upon consummation of the Business Combination. - (2) Amounts in this column represent the dollar value of base salary paid to our NEOs. - (3) Amounts in this column represent discretionary bonuses, retention bonuses and signing bonuses.
 In 2017, Messrs.
 Soultz and Boswell received a \$225,000 discretionary bonus, and Mr. Bacon received a \$30,000 signing bonus upon accepting WSII's offer of employment.
-In 2016, Mr. Soultz and Mr. Boswell received a retention bonus of \$75,000 and \$50,000, respectively. - (4) Amounts in this column represent payments under WSII's short- and medium-term performance based incentive compensation plans.
-Because recipients must be employees at the time performance is measured under these cash incentive compensation plans, recipients earn amounts under the plans in the year in which performances are measured and payments are made.
-In 2017, Mr. Soultz was paid \$352,597 and \$78,000 under WSII's annual performance-based short-term cash incentive plan ("STIP") and WSII's three-year performance-based medium-term cash incentive plan ("MTIP"), respectively.
-In 2017, Mr. Boswell was paid \$149,527 and \$35,100 under the STIP and the MTIP, respectively.
-The STIP payments represent amounts earned under performance-based grants awarded in 2016, and the MTIP payments represent amounts earned over a 3-year performance period under grants awarded in 2014. - In 2016, Mr. Soultz was paid \$36,984 under the STIP.
+In 2016, Mr. Soultz and Mr. Boswell received a retention bonus of \$75,000 and \$50,000, respectively. - (4) Amounts in this colum represent the aggregate grant fair value calculated in accordance with FASB ASC 718 with respect to restricted stock unit grants to our NEOs in March 2018 under the Company's 2017 Incentive Award Plan ("LTIP").
+For the assumptions used in determining these values, see Note 17 to our 2018 audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2018. - (5) Amounts in this column represent the aggregate grant fair value calculated in accordance with FASB ASC 718 with respect to stock option grants to our NEOs in March 2018 under the LTIP.
+For the assumptions used in determining these values, see Note 17 to our 2018 audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2018. - (6) Amounts in this column represent payments under (a) with respect to 2018, WSII's performance-based annual short-term cash incentive plan ("STIP") and (b) with respect to 2017 and 2016, WSII's STIP and WSII's medium-term performance based cash incentive plan ("MTIP").
+Because recipients must be employees at the time performance is measured under these cash incentive compensation plans, recipients earn amounts under the plans in the year in which performances are measured and payments are made. - In 2018, Mr. Soultz, Mr. Boswell and Mr. Bacon were paid \$448,168, \$194,644, and \$78,236, respectively, under the STIP.
+The 2018 STIP payments represent amounts earned under performance-based grants awarded in 2017, and Mr. Bacon received a prorated amount based on his partial year of service in 2017.
+Messrs.
+Soultz and Boswell were also paid \$86,000 and \$55,900, respectively, under the MTIP.
+The 2018 MTIP payments represent amounts earned over a 3-year performance period under grants awarded in 2015, and the 2015 grants represent the final grants awarded under the MTIP prior to its cancellation. - In 2017, Mr. Soultz was paid \$352,597 and \$78,000 under the STIP and MTIP, respectively.
+In 2017, Mr. Boswell was paid \$149,527 and \$35,100 under the STIP and MTIP, respectively.
+The 2017 STIP payments represent amounts earned under performance-based grants awarded in 2016, and the 2017 MTIP payments represent amounts earned over a 3-year performance period under grants awarded in 2014. - In 2016, Mr. Soultz was paid \$36,984 under the STIP.
 In 2016, Mr. Boswell was paid \$59,730 and \$29,475 under the STIP and MTIP, respectively.
-The STIP payments represent amounts earned under performance-based grants awarded in 2015, and the MTIP payment represent an amount earned over a 3-year performance period under a grant awarded in 2013. - (5) Reported amount includes, among other items, (a) \$1,588,470 and \$410,589 paid to Mr. Soultz and Mr. Boswell, respectively, upon completion of the Business Combination under the Williams Scotsman, Inc. Change in Control Plan, which effectively bought out their participation in two long-term incentive compensation plans maintained by WSII's former owner; (b) an auto allowance; (c) employer contributions under our 401(k) plan and health savings accounts; and (d) premiums for life and supplemental individual disability insurance. - (6) Mr. Bacon relocated to join our company and received benefits under our executive relocation plans and policies.
-These benefits included temporary housing, a cost of living allowance, relocation costs, and other miscellaneous expenses.
-The reported amount includes, among other items, \$60,183 of taxable relocation benefits and \$27,758 of associated tax gross-up; an auto allowance; employer contributions under our 401(k) plan and health savings accounts; and, premiums for life and supplemental individual disability insurance.
+The STIP payments represent amounts earned under performance-based grants awarded in 2015, and the MTIP payment represent an amount earned over a 3-year performance period under a grant awarded in 2013.